 General Service Foundation

 We are pleased to announce that GSF has hired Dimple Abichandani as our new executive director.
 Throughout her career, Dimple has championed disenfranchised people's agency and rights; has created professional environments that prioritize learning, experimentation and risk taking; and has infused social justice values in every community she touches.
 We trust her to lead us with fresh eyes and a collaborative spirit, and we're excited to embark on this new chapter with her leadership.
-Dimple will begin her work on August 24.
+Dimple began her work on August 24.

 Dimple Abichandani has worked for the past two decades to advance social justice and human rights as a funder, advocate and educator.
 As Executive Director of the Thelton E. Henderson Center for Social Justice at UC Berkeley School of Law, Dimple launched a social justice innovation lab generating new long-term approaches to persistent social justice challenges.
 The lab provided an opportunity for law students to work in multi-disciplinary teams developing creativity, empathy, collaboration and social justice problem-solving.